ckan/ideas/specs/showcase/showcase-spec.md

 # CKAN Showcase extension

 Allow site maintainers to create, edit and delete Showcase objects that demonstrate the use of data from the CKAN instance.
 For example, in an app, website or visualization, or being written about in an article, report or blog post.
 These objects can relate to none or many datasets within the CKAN instance.
 Showcase items will be listed in a Showcase collection linked from the top-level navigation.
 Similarly, a link from each individual dataset will list Showcase items making use of data from that dataset.
-Examples of data use may be submitted for inclusion by anyone who visits the site, and selected for inclusion by site maintainers.
+Showcase items may be submitted for inclusion by anyone who visits the site, and selected for inclusion by site maintainers.

 Previous discussion of the current situation (Related Items) and a proposed new approach for an extension can be found here: [github.com/ckan/ckan/wiki/Spec:-Related-Items](https://github.com/ckan/ckan/wiki/Spec:-Related-Items).